openfga/flask-demo/README.md

 You will use:
 `docker run -p 8080:8080 -p 8081:8081 -p 3001:3000 openfga/openfga run`

-This will expose the playground service on port 3001 instead of 3000 to prevent a conflict.

 ## Set up your Store and Model
 Before you can use this app you will need to create a store in your OpenFGA instance and create the model used by this app.